CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - OS Compatibility: Android, iOS, Windows, macOS, Apple TV

-Zwift offers a virtual world and avatars representing individual riders, creating a game-like experience for cyclists, triathletes, and runners.
+Zwift is a virtual world full of avatars representing individual riders, creating a game-like experience for cyclists, triathletes, runners…, and simply anybody who wants to exercise from the comfort of their homes.

 One of its main features is the social aspect, allowing you to ride with friends or people from around the globe.
 The Zwift Companion app enables chat functionality, browsing events, and more.

-Zwift also offers many gamification elements, such as gaining experience and drops for riding, unlocking levels, and buying equipment for your “dream setup.”
-There are also various challenges and achievements for added enjoyment.
+Thanks to many gamification elements, such as gaining experience and drops for riding, unlocking levels, and buying equipment for your “dream setup,” Zwift keeps you motivated to keep returning and continue building your “avatar.”
+Additionally, you can collect or participate in challenges.

 Nevertheless, Zwift is a pioneer among indoor cycling apps and is still the most popular.
 If you’re looking for the best zwifting experience, check out my selection of the best bike trainers for Zwift.